Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Implementation Details

 The Mesh-VAE model is based on the fully convolutional mesh autoencoder (Meshconv) architecture proposed by Zhou \etal \cite{meshconv}.
 Meshconv \cite{meshconv} uses spatially varying convolutional kernels for different mesh vertices to account for the irregular structure of a 3D mesh.
 The spatially varying kernels are sampled from the span of a shared weight basis, using learned per-vertex coefficients.
 In addition, Meshconv defines pooling and unpooling operations on a 3D mesh by performing feature aggregation Monte Carlo sampling \cite{meshconv}.

+We trained the Mesh-VAE with FLAME \cite{flame} registered groundtruth scans provided in the CoMA \cite{coma} and D3DFACS \cite{d3dfacs} datasets.
+We perturbed the input meshes with uniformly sampled rectangular masks (in XY) within a range around the mesh center, while gradually increasing the size of the mask per training epoch until it covered $\sim$40\% of the vertices.
 We detail the network architecture for the Mesh-VAE in ~\cref{tab:encoder,tab:decoder}.

 The abbreviated operators used are defined as follows: \begin{itemize} \item vcDownConv($in_c, out_c, s, r, M$) + vcDownRes($s$): Downward residual block (as defined in Meshconv \cite{meshconv}), with $in_c$ input channels, $out_c$ output channels, $s$ stride, $r$ kernel radius and $M$ number of shared weight bases.
 The output is activated with ELU \cite{elu} activation.